 More than the CA reduction, what I'm really impressed with is how well the lens handles flare.
 Direct sun in that coconut tree, and no discernible flare effects in the image.
 A less capable lens would likely have had the entire bottom-half of the frame engulfed in blue and purple overtones.

-As for the chromatic aberration itself, it's easily corrected in Photoshop.
+As for the chromatic aberration itself, it's easily corrected in Photoshop, and often seems to affect defocused elements.

 Honestly, that's preferable to CA that affects the focal plane, because it would then reduce sharpness when corrected.